na-stewart/ULibSync/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-ULibSync is a Garry's Mod addon that effectively syncs bans, users, and groups in real time.
+ULibSync is a Garry's Mod addon that effectively syncs bans, users, and groups.

+ULibSync automatically handles changes locally and syncs them with the database.

 Develop your community stress free and rest easy knowing that banned users stay banned.